Claxton Shield

 The Claxton Shield was the name of the premier baseball competition in Australia held between state-based teams, as well as the name of the trophy awarded to the champion team.
 From the summer of 1989–90 until 2001–02, and again since 2010–11, the tournament was replaced by one of three other competitions: the original Australian Baseball League (ABL), the International Baseball League of Australia (IBLA), and since the 2010–11 season the new ABL.
 Despite other competitions being held in place of the Claxton Shield, the physical trophy has remained the award for the winning teams.
 Though city-based teams have competed for the Claxton Shield in some seasons, the name engraved on the shield is that of the winning state; for the 2010–11 ABL season won by the Perth Heat, "West Australia 2011" was engraved.

 The Victoria Aces were the last team to win the shield under the Claxton Shield format, having won the 2010 tournament by defeating South Australia two games to nil in the final series.
 It was the eighteenth time the Aces had won the shield, and the twenty-second time it had been won by a Victorian team—the most by any state—including three times by the Waverley / Melbourne Reds and once by the Melbourne Monarchs.

-The Adelaide Giants currently hold the shield after overcoming the Perth Heat in the 2022–23 Australian Baseball League season.
-It was the Adelaide Giants first ABL title.
+The Canberra Cavalry currently hold the shield after overcoming the Perth Heat in the 2024-25 Australian Baseball League Championship Series.
+It was the Canberra Cavalry's second ABL title.